rajkunamaneni/TrafficDetector/README.md

 ![AWS Diagram](/extras/newAWS.png)

-### Sample Email when Intrusion is Detected
+### Intrusion Detection Email sent via AWS SES

-- User will get an email about the kind of attack that has been detected.
+- The user will get an email about the kind of attack that has been detected.
 - Description of the attack and possible steps to avoid this in the future is also involved.

 ![Email](/extras/sampleEmail.png)